For all commercial rental properties:

 A notice to terminate tenancy (a/k/a “20-Day Notice”) is used to terminate a month-to-month periodic tenancy.
-If the tenant fails to vacate the landlord must bring an eviction action (unlawful detainer action) and follow the exact process as when a tenant fails to cure a 3-Day Notice to Pay Rent or Vacate or a 10-Day Notice to Comply or Vacate.
+If the tenant fails to vacate the landlord must bring an eviction action (unlawful detainer action) and follow the same process as when a tenant fails to pay rent or commits other breaches of the lease.

 It is important to understand that the nickname “20-day Notice” can be a bit confusing.
 This does not mean add twenty days to the current date.
 The date of termination must be the last day of a rental period.
 The notice must be served at least twenty days in advance.

 For Seattle for residential tenants, even for a month-to-month tenant the landlord must have just cause to evict.
 Some grounds require more than 20 days, such as selling a home or a family member seeking to move into the rental property.

 Tacoma residential month-to-month tenancies requires 60 days notice to terminate.

 Your lease terms may require more than the legal minimum number of days.